cesarau04/python-react-webapp/README.md

 ```

 # Running
-1. In one terminal init webpack module bundler
+1. In one terminal move to `./templates/static` and init webpack module bundler
 ```sh
 $ npm run watch
 ```
-2. In other terminal init flask back-end
+2. In other terminal move to root folder and init flask back-end
 ```sh
 $ python3 ./run.py
 ```

 # Stopping
 1. `CTRL+C` in both terminals
 2. If you want you can terminate the python env with